 Q. – How much water do you have stored for each person you are prepping for?

 Q. – Do you have a source for water when your stored water runs out?
-Do you live near a lake, pond or have a stream nearby?
+Do you live near a lake, or pond, or have a stream nearby?

-Q. – Do you have a means to purify your water?
+Q. – Do you have the means to purify your water?

 How prepared are you when it comes to water?